sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

 - pick another person (or 2 or 3) to work with
 - choose who's going to be the manager and who will be the worker(s)

-> If you don't like the sound of this, it's no big deal.
-You can continue with the single-node swarm on your own VM.
+> If you don't like the sound of this, you can continue with the single-node swarm on your own VM, or join my swarm.

 ---